Jobs in Cyber Security: The Good, the Bad, and the Ugly

 Take Action with a Network Security Degree

 Interested in working in cyber security?
-ECPI University offers a Bachelor of Science degree in Computer and Information Science with a concentration in Network Security program that can prepare you to begin your career.
+ECPI University offers a Bachelor of Science degree in Computer and Information Science with a concentration in Network Security program.
 Through our year-round schedule, you could earn your degree in just 2.5 years.
 You know the realities of the industry—what are you waiting for?
 It could be the Best Decision You Ever Make!

 DISCLAIMER – ECPI University makes no claim, warranty or guarantee as to actual employability or earning potential to current, past or future students or graduates of any educational program we offer.
 The ECPI University website is published for informational purposes only.
 Every effort is made to ensure the accuracy of information contained on the ECPI.edu domain; however, no warranty of accuracy is made.
 No contractual rights, either expressed or implied, are created by its content.